ridhwandll/ridhwandll.github.io/RidSite/content/posts/RRR.md

 <br>

 I remember her without any reason at unexpected times.
-I have no hopes of fixing this complicated relationship with her as I won't reach her out, if she reaches out then that's awesome, else remains as a scar.
+I have no hopes of fixing this complicated relationship with her as I won't reach her out even if we both get into the same Uni, if she reaches out then that's awesome, else this remains as a scar.
 The problem is this shit pokes me, for example right now it's poking me.
 Scar indeed, which I have no way to fix.

 <br>

-**//FFR 18/01/2024; 10:21:06PM (Edit: 23/01/2024; 12:23:20AM)**
+**//FFR 18/01/2024; 10:21:06PM**